 *Average speeds are based on the download speeds of at least 50% of customers at peak time(8pm to 10pm).
 Speed can be affected by a range of technical and environmental factors.
 The speed you receive where you live may be lower than that listed above.
 You can check the estimated speed to your property prior to purchasing.

-Special deals and landline deals for pensioners
+Broadband and landline deals for pensioners

 A few providers have special packages and deals available for people who are vulnerable or disabled.
 If that's you, you could save a good bit of money by choosing one of these.